 Have you ever pictured yourself in your company kitchen peeling off potato skins for 150 of your teammates?
 That is what happened in a tech company in Moscow.

 Great ideas are often accidental.
 And this is no exception.
 It all began with a simple question: What if food could contribute to developing the company’s vision of creating a better world?

-During my last trip to Moscow, I met Ivan Dubkov (whom everybody calls ‘Vanya’), one of the first corporate company chefs in Russia.
-He shared with me his inspiring work at Dream Industries, a Russian IT company, and his vision of living and nutrition.
+During my last trip to Moscow, I met Ivan Dubkov (whom everybody calls ‘Vanya’), one of the first corporate company cooks in Russia.
+He shared with me his inspiring journey as the cook at Dream Industries, a Russian IT company, and his vision about living and nutrition.